israelopeters/rti-reviews-android/README.md

 ### Sign-up Screen
-Allows the user to sign up by entering basic details or login using their Google account.
+Allows the user to sign up by entering basic details.

 ### Home Screen
 Shows a list of posted reviews, which can be filtered by book genre and date.